 Susan was noticing changes in her 71-year-old mother, Florence.
 She seemed withdrawn and sometimes anxious.
 Susan often ran errands for Florence, and after a few trips to the pharmacy, she noticed her mother had prescriptions for Percocet from several different doctors.
 When asked about it, Florence’s answers were vague, even secretive.
 Further probing caused her to become confrontational.

 Eventually, the full story came out.
-Florence had built up a tolerance to the medication and started increasing how much she was taking.
-Fearing that her doctor would stop prescribing the medication if she told him that she had increased the dosage, she kept it a secret.
-She did not believe that she would be able to function without the pills.
-She began visiting several different doctors, requesting the same medication, and using different pharmacies to fill the prescriptions.
-She began to change the numbers on the prescriptions so that she could get more pills with more refills.
+Florence had built up a tolerance to her pain medication and started increasing how much she was taking.
+She kept it a secret out of fear that her doctor would pull the prescription if she told him she had increased the dosage.
+Florence didn’t think she would be able to function without the pills, so she began visiting several different doctors, requesting the same medication and using different pharmacies to fill the prescriptions.
 Florence had become addicted to Percocet.

-Seniors do not fit the picture in most people's heads of a drug abuser, so more often than not, practitioners and family members do not suspect that seniors have a problem.
-This makes access to prescriptions even easier for seniors.
-"When grandma goes to the doctor with an ache or pain, she easily gets Percocet," says Tark.
-"Fifteen percent of the population has a tendency towards addiction.
-Seniors have same propensity."
+Since seniors do not fit the stereotypical picture of a drug abuser, most medical practitioners and families do not suspect that their patients and family members have a problem.
+This makes gaining access to addictive medications even easier for seniors.
+“When Grandma goes to the doctor with an ache or pain, she easily gets Percocet,” says Dr. Tark.
+“Fifteen percent of the population has a tendency towards addiction.
+Seniors have same propensity.”

 - How much are they taking?
-If they used to take one or two a day, and now they are taking four or six, that's a red flag.
-Looking at the dosing instructions on the pill bottle or container can also give you a clue whether or not they are abiding by the prescibed amounts.
+If Mom used to take one or two pills a day, but now she is taking four or six, that’s a red flag.
+Looking at the dosing instructions on the pill bottle or container can give you a clue whether they are abiding by the prescriber’s instructions.

 - Has their behavior or mood changed?
 Are they argumentative, sullen, withdrawn, secretive or anxious?